Just a little about me...

 As for fitting well on a personal level, this is surprisingly important!
 As I work from a humanistic, intersectional-feminist perspective, a huge portion of that is about being my authentic self.
 So without further ado, I'm going to try to list as many personal identities that I own, and you are welcome to see if you share any.

-Dog mother, other-people's-pets lover, gardener, flower-arranger, fancy cookie maker, auntie, sister, daughter, partner, colleague, peer-empowerment worker, business owner, risk taker, lifelong learner, feminist, cisgender trans-affirming ally, nerd, survivor, traveler, yoga appreciator, household chef, weird person, inconsistent reader, imperfect self-care practitioner, achiever, emotional adventurer, lovely breeze enthusiast, and live music lover.
+Dog mother, other-people's-pets lover, gardener, flower-arranger, fancy cookie maker, auntie, sister, daughter, partner, colleague, peer-empowerment worker, business owner, risk taker, lifelong learner, feminist, cisgender trans-affirmer, nerd, survivor, traveler, yoga appreciator, household chef, weird person, inconsistent reader, imperfect self-care practitioner, achiever, emotional adventurer, sunset enthusiast, and live music lover.

 Reach out today if you're curious what growth awaits you in a therapeutic relationship with me.
-Future blog posts will cover topics such as Compassion Fatigue, the Survivor's Healing Journey, Identifying as an Ally, What is Narrative Therapy? and more.
+Future blog posts will cover topics such as Compassion Fatigue, the Survivor's Healing Journey, What is Narrative Therapy? and more.
 Stay tuned!